divijghose/firedrake/Firedrake-meeting-2025-06-11.md

 PETSc are happy with the suggested dates (1-5 June 2026).

+DH: Can not announce date yet, but put up webpage with minimum amount of information.

+CW: PETSc the begining of the week, Firedrake the end of the week?

 ## CW: Add Firedrake 25 to website

 GW is asking for something official to point to so he can start his travel clearance procedure.

+CW: Ask Onno about the website.

 ## CW: should we stop using our UFL fork?

 https://github.com/firedrakeproject/firedrake/pull/4344

+Yes.

 ## CW: petsctools